COMMITTEE APPLICATIONS

-The We Mean Green Fund empowers UNT students, faculty, and staff to improve our institution through campus projects that embody passion and spirit for environmental sustainability.
+The We Mean Green Fund (WMGF) empowers UNT students, faculty, and staff to improve our institution through campus projects that embody passion and spirit for environmental sustainability.

 Four Students Posing for a Group Photo after a Trash Pick Up